 Wolfenstein.
 Just Wolfenstein.
 Of course, you'd expect the protagonist to be Willie Blazkowicz, but no. While he makes his way through a Nazi prison, a Russian scout known as Shtirlitz will help him to finish the WWII.
 Along with breathtaking speed, visuals, excellent chiptunes and EVEN a level editor, you sure need to take a look at it.
 One little problem is able to spoil the game completely, though...
 You can't strafe.

 Several Phantomas remakes.
 Just imagine.
 One tape contains a lot of understandment of HOW overlooked these and the original game was, plus Nintendo Hardness and a lot of unexpected demo effects which start to show up EVEN at the loading screen.

 Rival Schools is a fighting game series that manages to have a plot that isn'tpaper thin yet not overly complex, has arguably Capcom's most varied character designs since Darkstalkers and an accessible fighting engine that still contains a deep metagame for skilled players.
-Despite this, Capcom has hardly given it a chance to succeed (the original was released during the initial wave of 3D fighters and ended up being overlooked; and the second was released only on the Dreamcast after the console was announced it would be discontinued) and series toils in obscurity along with the company's otherfighterfranchises, even during the current fighting game renaissance.
+Despite this, Capcom has hardly given it a chance to succeed (the original was released during the initial wave of 3D fighters and ended up being overlooked; and the second was released only on the Dreamcast after the console was announced it would be discontinued) and the series toils in obscurity along with the company's otherfightinggamefranchises, even during the current fighting game renaissance.